vamos6476-hub/effl-lab.github.io_v2/src/pages/research/01-content.md

-We prove theorems and design algorithms for machine learning.

-# Goals

-Our long-term goal is to make AI more **responsible** --- accessible, sustainable, and righteous.
+### What we do

-As the first step, we focus on various facets of **Efficient AI**, which helps us make AI equally accessible to everyone.
-In particular, we work on three dimensions:
+We focus on various facets of **Efficient AI** to make AI equally accessible to everyone.
+In particular, we are interested in achieving the favorable tradeoffs in terms of:

-## Inference

-We develop fast, low-resource methods to serve massive multimodal AI, e.g.,

-- Model Compression
-- Parallel Decoding
-- Batch Scheduling

-## Training

-We resolve the compute / memory bottlenecks for training large-scale models, e.g.,

-- Meta-Learning
-- Model Merging
+- Model accuracy
-- Parameter-Efficient Fine-Tuning

-## Data Dimension

-We design algorithms to handle data with extremely high dimensionality, e.g.,

-- Data Compression
+- Inference cost
-- High-res Video Processing
-- Time-Series Forecasting
+- Training cost

+### How we approach

+We pursue this goal through identifying, understanding and harnessing the ***algorithmic biases*** of machine learning.
+Modern machine learning algorithms tend to be biased toward finding a very specific solution, instead of simply finding any solution which fits the training dataset well.
+Luckily, it turns out that we can steer ML algorithms in a way that the learned solution generalize well.
+However, it often comes at the cost of more expensive training or inference.

+Through theories, we seek to characterize such tradeoffs; through algorithms, we seek to achieve Pareto-optimal points on the tradeoff curve.

+---

 See our [papers](/publications) for more.